openconfig/pattern-regex-tests/README.md

 ## How to Contribute to this Repository

-Pattern statement tests reside in the `regexp-test` module in the [regexp-test](regexp-test) folder.
+Pattern statement tests reside in the `regexp-test` module in the [testdata](testdata) folder.
 Currently, all tests reside in regexp-test.yang, but submodules can be created to include more tests.

 ## Releases